Things You Didn’t Know Were Vertical Angles

 15-Degree Vertical Angles

-Vertical angles play a big role in geometry and trigonometry.
-You may have seen ver tical angles mentioned in algebra and calculus classes, but did you know that they play an important role in everyday life as well?
+Verticals play a big role in geometry and trigonometry.
+You may have seen angles mentioned in algebra and calculus classes, but did you know that they play an important role in everyday life as well?

-Ver tical angles are used to measure distances, angles, and areas.
-For example, you can use ver tical angles to measure the height of a building or the width of a roadway.
+Angles are used to measure distances, angles, and areas.
+For example, you can use vertical to measure the height of a building or the width of a roadway.

-Vertical angles are important for many different reasons, so it is important that you understand them.
-Be sure to explore all of the ways that vertical angles can be used in your everyday life!
+Verticals are important for many different reasons, so you must understand them.
+Be sure to explore all of the ways that angles can be used in your everyday life!

-- Oblique vertical angles are created when two intersecting lines, or objects.
+- Oblique verticals are created when two intersecting lines, or objects.
 Are at an angle other than 90 degrees to each other.

 - They can be created when two lines meeting at a right angle are not perpendicular to each other